-Irene Caselli is the founder of The First 1,000 Days, a fully reader-supported newsletter that covers early childhood.
+Irene Caselli founded The First 1,000 Days, a reader-supported newsletter covering early childhood.

-After working for a decade as a foreign correspondent in Latin America, in 2019 she became the world’s only First 1,000 Days correspondent for The Correspondent, a transnational member-funded journalism site.
-When The Correspondent shut down in December 2020, she launched her own newsletter.
+Having worked as a foreign correspondent in Latin America for a decade, she became the world’s only First 1,000 Days correspondent for The Correspondent in 2019.
+The Correspondent is a transnational, member-funded journalism site.
+Following the closure of The Correspondent in December 2020, she launched her own newsletter.

-Irene has been awarded fellowships by the IWMF, the European Journalism Centre and the Dart Center for Journalism and Trauma.
-She speaks six languages, and is now learning Greek.
+She has been awarded fellowships by the IWMF, the European Journalism Centre, and the Dart Center for Journalism and Trauma.
+She speaks six languages and is currently learning Greek.

 Irene Caselli